 I laughed, “I know what the power of coaching is firsthand, why on earth would I not get coaching myself?”

-She thought about it, “that actually explains a lot… I’ve never been able to figure out how you suddenly seem to shift gears and out of nowhere start getting new results.
+She thought about it, “that actually explains a lot… I’ve never been able to figure out how you suddenly seem to shift gears.
+How you out of nowhere start getting new results.
 I thought you were just lucky.”

 This little exchange happened after my long-time friend asked me what she should get coaching on if she wanted to work on herself.

 I told her that the decision would have to be up to her.
-“Most people seek out coaching for the things they struggle with,” I told her, “but plenty of us also make sure to get coaching on our strengths.
-One of the topics I get the most coaching on is communication, even though it’s probably the topic I know the most about.”
+“Most people seek out coaching for the things they struggle with.”
+I told her.
+“But plenty of us also make sure to get coaching on our strengths.
+For instance, one of the topics I get the most coaching on is communication.
+Although it’s probably the topic I know the most about.”

-“Why would you need coaching on communication?
+“Why would you need coaching on communication?”